JetBrains/teamcity-documentation/topics/how-to-configure-cicd-for-jetbrains-space.md

       >To ensure that your TeamCity server can always connect to JetBrains Space, it is important to specify all the other possible endpoint addresses of the server.
 In most cases, it would be enough to specify the _Server URL_ set in __Global Settings__ in TeamCity.
 However, if you use a [proxy](configuring-proxy-server.md) for your TeamCity server but access this server directly, the authentication might not work unless the server's IP address is also specified here.
       >
       {product="tc"}
+   4. Click __Save__.
-   4. Copy the app's _Client ID_ and _Client secret_.
+   5. Copy the app's _Client ID_ and _Client secret_.
 You will need them for configuration on the TeamCity side.

-Now, you can return to TeamCity and add a connection to JetBrains Space.
+Now you can return to TeamCity and add a connection to JetBrains Space.

 ### Step 2: Establish Connection to JetBrains Space